 Chapter Six – Through the Glasses

-Having survived her first hectic summer as an innkeeper, Morgan settled into the white rocking chair with a mug of hot coffee and Howard draped over her knee.
+Having survived her first hectic summer as an inn keeper, Morgan settled into the white rocking chair with a mug of hot coffee and Howard draped over her knee.
 His chin rested on her freckled arm.
 Weekend guests had checked out, leaving the inn vacant until Friday.
-She savored the solitude of her beautiful farm.
+She relished the solitude.

 The base of the Douglas fir by the driveway measured more than five feet in diameter.
-Owning such a tree and the surrounding property seemed peculiar to Morgan.
-She felt like a visitor here, more caretaker than owner.
-The tree belonged to the land and the eagles long before Morgan had signed the paperwork.
-I wish the tree could tell its story, Morgan thought as tranquility engulfed her…
+Owning an old-growth fir tree and the surrounding property seemed peculiar to Morgan.
+She felt like a treasured visitor; more caretaker than owner.